Lubeckk/VerrenNox/README.md

 - 💞️ I’m looking to collaborate on discussing more binary in Metadata also in creating Metadata annotations.

-- 📫 How to reach me my email is https://bsky.app/profile/ananox.bsky.social
+- 📫 How to reach me.
+Message me at https://bsky.app/profile/ananox.bsky.social

 - 😄 Pronouns: He/ Him/ Non -Pronouns: Dude